FAA orders temporary grounding of certain Boeing 737 Max 9 planes after Alaska Airlines window detaches mid-flight

 "Safety will continue to drive our decision-making as we assist the NTSB's investigation into Alaska Airlines Flight 1282," FAA Administrator Mike Whitaker said.

+Transportation Secretary Pete Buttigieg said Saturday, "Safety will always be the top priority for our Department and for FAA.
+Administrator Whitaker has acted to order these aircraft grounded pending the inspections necessary to ensure that they are safe to operate."

+The Flight Attendants Union said, "This is a critical move to ensure the safety of all crew and passengers, as well as confidence in aviation safety.
+Lives must come first always."

-The moves come after a window on one of the plane models detached mid-flight, forcing the plane to make an emergency landing just minutes into its trip from Portland, Oregon to Ontario, California.
+The move comes after a window on one of the plane models detached mid-flight, forcing the plane to make an emergency landing just minutes into its trip from Portland, Oregon to Ontario, California.
 There was no one in the seats next to the window, and no serious injuries were reported among the plane's 174 passengers or six crew members.

 "All of a sudden I heard, like, a big bang.
 I didn't know exactly what was going on," one woman aboard the flight told CBS News.
 "I look up and the oxygen masks were hanging from the ceiling and then I look to my left and there's this huge chunk, part of the airplane just missing.
 The wind is just extremely loud, there's wind blowing everywhere."